Skip to content

 Essential Latinx Educators: Teaching in a Time of Pandemic

-July 6, 2020Leticia Alvarez Gutiérrez, Annie Isabel Fukushima and Marie Sarita Gaytán COVID-19, In Academia Leave a comment
+July 6, 2020Leticia Alvarez Gutiérrez, Annie Isabel Fukushima and Marie Sarita Gaytán COVID-19 Series, Higher Education, In Academia, Special Series 2 comments

 COVID-19 continues to take a disproportionate toll on Latinxs because many have low-paying jobs that require them to interact with